 If you have a new condition or a worsening of an existing condition, please let us know a week before you depart.

 Things to Consider

-- a) what time of year to visit, bearing in mind the weather conditions in southern Morocco.
-More at http://www.holiday-weather.com/taroudant/averages/
+b) What time of year to visit, bearing in mind the weather conditions in southern Morocco.
+You will find more information here.

 4) Cancellation by You